Barron Arts Center ~ POETS WEDNESDAY

 and Deborah joined in 1991.

-Poets Wednesday includes one or two f
+Poets Wednesday includes one or two featured readers followed by

 open readings of two - three minutes.
 The poetry can be open themes